Structured Spectral Graph Representation Learning for Multi-label Abnormality Analysis from 3D CT Scans

-\paragraph{Processing} Consistent with prior work~\citep{hamamci_ct2rep_2024,draelos_machine-learning-based_2021,di_piazza_imitating_2025}, all datasets are processed following the same pipeline to ensure fair evaluation.
-Volumes are cropped or zero-padded to a standardized resolution of $240 \times 480 \times 480$, with a spacing of 0.75 mm along the z-axis and 1.5 mm along the x- and y-axes.
-Hounsfield Units are clipped to the range [-1000, 200], which corresponds to the practical diagnostic window~\citep{denotter_hounsfield_2024}.
-These volumes are then scaled to $[0, 1]$ and normalized using ImageNet statistics~\citep{russakovsky_imagenet_2015}.
+\paragraph{Processing.} Consistent with prior work~\citep{hamamci_ct2rep_2024,draelos_machine-learning-based_2021,di_piazza_imitating_2025}, all datasets are processed following the same pipeline to ensure fair evaluation.
+CT scans are reformated to a SLP orientation, such that first axis points from inferior to superior, the second from right to left, and the third from interior to superior.
+Volumes are cropped or padded to a standardized resolution of $240 \times 480 \times 480$, with a spacing of 0.75 mm along the z-axis and 1.5 mm along the x- and y-axes (z, x, y).
+Hounsfield Units are clipped to the range [-1000, 200], which corresponds to the practical diagnostic window~\citep{denotter_hounsfield_2024}, before being mapped to the range $[0, 1]$ and normalized using ImageNet statistics (-0.449) ~\citep{russakovsky_imagenet_2015}.